Heartland Wins Continental’s Sustainable Material Innovation Challenge

 But, as we begin to replace specific materials in specific car parts by infusing imperium inside, we are realizing that the real innovation in the automotive industry comes from the tiered supplier base.
 The plastic and rubber suppliers provide raw materials to the Tier 1, 2, and 3 suppliers that manufacture the automotive parts we see in our cars today.
 It’s these tiered suppliers that are creating the innovations that will define the automobiles of the future.

 Continental is now one of more than a dozen partners that Heartland is working alongside within the automotive supplier base.
 Our goal is to support these leading suppliers in the automotive industry to help them create stronger, lighter, cheaper, and more sustainable parts.
 These suppliers know that by starting the R&D process today, they will be able to embed sustainable materials into their supply chain within the next 12 months.

 The manufacturers that wait until these innovations are commonplace are going to be too late to the party.
 The time to start working with sustainable materials is right now.

-Join us as we build a world out of hemp.
+Join us as we make a carbon negative future.